-Final year students in the Faculty of Humanities & Social Sciences have recently commenced a six-month pilot undertaking an online trading education programme with live webinars, feedback and online resources.
+Final year students in the Faculty of Humanities & Social Sciences can undertake an annual, online trading education programme with live webinars, feedback and online resources.
 Students use demo accounts to gain experience on the Foreign Exchange, Commodities and Cryptocurrency markets, culminating in a group trading challenge.
-The pilot is specifically designed for final year students on Economics degrees who have not undertaken a placement, providing them with:
+The pilot is specifically designed for final year undergraduate students studying Economics degrees, Politics with Economics, and International Development with Economics who have not undertaken a placement, providing them with:

 - transferable skills in risk and money management

 - psychology and market emotions and self-awareness in decision making